 For a holiday centered around healthy servings of gratitude, family, food and football, Thanksgiving certainly has its fair share of hidden risks.
 No, we’re not talking about the much-maligned turkey coma from ingesting too much tryptophan.
+The personal injury attorneys at Pribanic & Pribanic want you to consider this:

 - According to the National Highway Traffic Safety Administration, 416 motorists died in traffic crashes during the 2012 Thanksgiving Holiday weekend.